Top the Truck: Wednesday, September 25 from 7 am–7 pm

 Putney Foodshelf asks for everyone’s help to Top the Truck on Wednesday, September 25, from 7:00 a.m. to 7:00 p.m., rain or shine.

 Once again, the truck will be parked in the Tavern parking lot between the Gleanery Restaurant and the Putney Town Hall.
 The goal is to fill the truck with bags of healthful, non-perishable foods.
 Volunteers will meet cars in the parking lot to take donations.
 Cash, check, and credit card donations will also be accepted at the truck.

-Sponsors of this, the fifth annual Top the Truck food drive, are Basketville and Soundview Paper Company.
+Sponsors of this, the sixth annual Top the Truck food drive, are J. D. McCliment’s Gastropub and Soundview Paper Company.

-An additional 19,729 pounds of food was distributed in partnership with the Vermont Foodbank through the monthly food drop at Putney Meadows on the fourth Thursday of every month from 9:00 a.m. to 9:45 a.m.
+In 2018 the Putney Foodshelf served 5,754 people, in 2,531 households.
+Over 80,000 pounds of food moved through the Foodshelf.
+An additional 26,400 pounds of food was distributed in partnership with the Vermont Foodbank through the monthly food drop at Putney Meadows on the fourth Thursday of every month from 9:30 a.m. to 10:15 a.m.
+(Please note the new time.)
 This food drop includes primarily fresh produce and is aimed at helping those who can’t get to the Foodshelf.
 People should bring their own bags.

 Volunteers are key to the smooth functioning of the Putney Foodshelf.
 At least 20 hours of volunteer time support every Foodshelf open hour.
 Information about volunteering is available here.